-- THE SECURITIES WILL NOT PAY MORE THAN THE PRINCIPAL AMOUNT, PLUS THE APPLICABLE CONTINGENT COUPON, IF ANY, AT MATURITY OR UPON EARLY REDEMPTION The securities will not pay more than the principal amount, plus the applicable contingent coupon, if any, at maturity or upon early redemption, regardless of the performance of the Underlying.
-Even if the Final Level is greater than the Initial Level, you will not participate in the appreciation of the Underlying.
-Assuming the securities are held to maturity and the term of the securities is exactly ten years, the maximum amount payable with respect to the securities is \$1,850 for each \$1,000 principal amount of the securities. - THE SECURITIES ARE SUBJECT TO THE CREDIT RISK OF CREDIT SUISSE Investors are dependent on our ability to pay all amounts due on the securities and, therefore, if we were to default on our obligations, you may not receive any amounts owed to you under the securities.
+- THE SECURITIES WILL NOT PAY MORE THAN THE PRINCIPAL AMOUNT, PLUS CONTINGENT COUPON, IF ANY, AT MATURITY OR UPON EARLY REDEMPTION The securities will not pay more than the principal amount, plus contingent coupon, if any, at maturity or upon early redemption, regardless of the performance of any Underlying.
+Even if the Final Level of each Underlying is greater than its respective Initial Level, you will not participate in the appreciation of any Underlying.
+Assuming the securities are held to maturity and the term of the securities is exactly 10 years, the maximum amount payable with respect to the securities is \$2,110 for each \$1,000 principal amount of the securities. - THE SECURITIES ARE SUBJECT TO THE CREDIT RISK OF CREDIT SUISSE Investors are dependent on our ability to pay all amounts due on the securities and, therefore, if we were to default on our obligations, you may not receive any amounts owed to you under the securities.
 In addition, any decline in our credit ratings, any adverse changes in the market's view of our creditworthiness or any increase in our credit spreads is likely to adversely affect the value of the securities prior to maturity. - THE SECURITIES ARE SUBJECT TO A POTENTIAL EARLY REDEMPTION, WHICH WOULD LIMIT YOUR OPPORTUNITY TO BE PAID CONTINGENT COUPONS OVER THE FULL TERM OF THE SECURITIES The securities are subject to a potential early redemption on any Early Redemption Date, upon notice to the trustee on or before the immediately preceding Observation Date.
 Market events could affect our decision to redeem the securities.
-For example, it is more likely that Credit Suisse will redeem the securities prior to the Maturity Date at a time when Credit Suisse believes it will be likely to pay contingent coupons over the term of the securities and could issue a comparable debt security with a lower contingent coupon rate.
+For example, it is more likely that Credit Suisse will redeem the securities prior to the Maturity Date at a time when Credit Suisse believes it will be likely to make contingent coupon payments over the term of the securities and could issue a comparable debt security with a lower contingent coupon rate.

 If the securities are redeemed prior to the Maturity Date, you will be entitled to receive a cash payment equal to the principal amount of your securities and any contingent coupon payable, if any, on that Early Redemption Date, and no further payments will be made in respect of the securities.
-In this case, you will lose the opportunity to continue to be paid contingent coupons from that Early Redemption Date to the scheduled Maturity Date.
+In this case, you will lose the opportunity to continue to be paid contingent coupons from the date of Early Redemption to the scheduled Maturity Date.
 If the securities are redeemed prior to the Maturity Date, you may be unable to invest in other securities with a similar level of risk that provide you with the opportunity to be paid the same coupons as the securities.

-- THE APPLICABLE CONTINGENT COUPON RATE AT A PARTICULAR TIME WILL AFFECT OUR DECISION TO REDEEM THE SECURITIES It is more likely that we will redeem the securities prior to their Maturity Date during periods when the remaining contingent coupons, if any, are to be paid on the securities at a rate that is greater than that which we would pay on a conventional fixed-rate, non-callable debt security of comparable maturity.
-If we redeem the securities prior to maturity, you may not be able to invest in other securities with a similar level of risk that yield as much total contingent coupon payments as the securities. - THE ESTIMATED VALUE OF THE SECURITIES ON THE TRADE DATE IS LESS THAN THE PRICE TO PUBLIC The initial estimated value of your securities on the Trade Date (as determined by reference to our pricing models and our internal funding rate) is less than the original Price to Public.
-The Price to Public of the securities includes any discounts or commissions as well as transaction costs such as expenses incurred to create, document and market the securities and the cost of hedging our risks as issuer of the securities through one or more of our affiliates (which includes a projected profit).
-These costs will be effectively borne by you as an investor in the securities.
-These amounts will be retained by Credit Suisse or our affiliates in connection with our structuring and offering of the securities (except to the extent discounts or commissions are reallowed to other broker-dealers or any costs are paid to third parties).
+• THE APPLICABLE CONTINGENT COUPON RATE AT A PARTICULAR TIME WILL AFFECT OUR DECISION TO REDEEM THE SECURITIES - It is more likely that we will redeem the securities prior to their Maturity Date during periods when the remaining contingent coupons, if any, are to be paid on the securities at a rate that is greater than that which we would pay on a conventional fixed-rate, non-callable debt security of comparable maturity.
+If we redeem the securities prior to maturity, you may not be able to invest in other securities with a similar level of risk that yield as much total contingent coupon payments as the securities.